android10/Android-CleanArchitecture/README.md

 Here are some useful Gradle/adb commands for executing this example:

  * `gradlew clean build` - Build the entire example and execute unit and integration tests plus lint check.
- * `gradlew installDebug` - Install the debug apk in the current connected device.
+ * `gradlew installDebug` - Install the debug apk on the current connected device.
- * `gradlew test` - Execute domain and data layer tests (both unit and integration)
+ * `gradlew test` - Execute domain and data layer tests (both unit and integration).
- * `gradlew connectedAndroidTest` - Execute espresso and instrumentation function tests.
+ * `gradlew connectedAndroidTest` - Execute espresso and instrumentation acceptance tests.

 License